MOEAFramework/MOEAFramework/docs/example.md

 ## Performance indicators

-We can also measure the quality of the resulting Pareto non-dominated solutions using one or more performance indicators, such as Hypervolume.
-Below we construct an `Indicators` class with the known reference set for the DTLZ2 problem, then calculate and display the performance indicator values:
+We can also measure the quality of the resulting Pareto non-dominated solutions using one or more performance indicators.
+While we can construct and evaluate each indicator separately, the `Indicators` class provides a convenient way to calculate multiple indicators simultaneously.
+Below we load the reference set for the DTLZ2 problem and calculate all indicator values:

 <!-- java:examples/Example3.java [42:46] -->